Learn2Synth: Learning Optimal Data Synthesis Using Hypergradients for Brain Image Segmentation: Conclusion

 \section{Conclusion}

-In conclusion, we present \emph{Learn2Synth}, a novel approach to enhance segmentation performances without directly exposing real data to the segmentation network.
-This method effectively mitigates domain bias by avoiding the direct use of real images for network training, allowing for more robust generalization.
-Our experimental results on both synthetic and real datasets confirm that \emph{Learn2Synth} achieves substantially better segmentation performance compared to naive SynthSeg.
-We will further explore the generalization ability of \emph{Learn2Synth} across different contexts.
+In conclusion, we present \emph{Learn2Synth}, a novel approach to enhance segmentation performance without directly exposing the segmentation network to real data.
+Our experimental results on both synthetic and real datasets confirm that \emph{Learn2Synth} reaches substantially higher segmentation performance accuracy than naive SynthSeg, and generalizes considerably better to unseen contrasts than supervised models as well as SynthSeg.